Interested-Deving-1896/kde-eco-website/content/opt-green-handbook/handbook_web.md

 * [Troubleshooting Common Linux Issues: A Guide for New Users](https://codegig.org/troubleshooting-common-linux-issues-a-guide-for-new-users/)
 # Funding Notice

 The *Opt Green* project from KDE Eco was funded by the Federal Environment Agency and the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).
 The funds are made available by resolution of the German Bundestag.
-TODO-UPDATE-BMUKN-LOGO

 ![Logo of the Federal German Environment Agency.](images/sec4_uba.jpg)